Julia Görges: 2017: Late career rapid rise

-2018: Top 10 debut, Wimbledon semifinal, two WTA titles
+2018: Top 10 debut, Wimbledon semifinal, two more career titles

 Entering 2018 with the confidence and form of the last year, Görges won the Auckland Open.
-This gave her back to back WTA titles after a previous drought of six years, and extended her winning run to 14 matches, only two of which went to the third set.
+This gave her back to back titles after a previous drought of six years, and extended her winning run to 14 matches, only two of which went to the third set.

 At the Australian Open, she lost in the second round to Alizé Cornet.
 Görges then played in St. Petersburg, where she lost in the semifinals to Petra Kvitová.
 Despite the loss, Görges made her top 10 debut following the tournament, as Kristina Mladenovic failed to defend the title.

 In Doha, she reached the quarterfinals but retired in the match against Kvitová during the second set because of a hip injury.
 In April, she reached final of Premier tournament in Charleston, defeating Naomi Osaka, Daria Kasatkina and Anastasija Sevastova.
-In the final she lost to Kiki Bertens.
+In the final, she lost to Kiki Bertens.

 Görges played for Germany in Fed Cup semifinals against Czech Republic.
 She lost her first rubber against Petra Kvitová.
 Görges then defeated Karolína Plíšková, but this was the only point won by German team and Czech Republic advanced to the final.

 At the French Open, she played as the 11th seed.
 She defeated Dominika Cibulková and Alison Van Uytvanck before losing to Serena Williams in the third round.

 She started the grass-court season in Birmingham, where she lost in the quarterfinals to the defending champion Petra Kvitová.
 In Eastbourne, Görges received bye in the first round and in the second round she lost to Aryna Sabalenka.
 At Wimbledon, Görges reached her first Grand Slam semifinal, defeating Monica Puig, Vera Lapko, Barbora Strýcová, Donna Vekić and Kiki Bertens en route.
 She lost in the semifinal to Serena Williams.

 In New Haven, she reached the semifinals.
 In October, she won her sixth career singles title at the Luxembourg Open, defeating Belinda Bencic in the final.

 2019: Defending Auckland Open title

 Görges won her second Auckland Open title by beating Canadian Bianca Andreescu in the final.
 She then headed to Melbourne where, as 14th seed, she was beaten in the first round of the Australian Open by Danielle Collins.

 In June, Görges reached the final in Birmingham where she lost to Ashleigh Barty who became the new No. 1 after this tournament.
 At Wimbledon, Görges defeated Elena-Gabriela Ruse and Varvara Flink before losing in the third round to Serena Williams, in a rematch of the previous year's semifinal.
 At the US Open, Görges defeated Natalia Vikhlyantseva, Francesca Di Lorenzo, and Kiki Bertens to reach the fourth round, where she lost to Donna Vekić, despite having a match point in the second set.

 Görges attempted to defend her title at Luxembourg, and reached the final after defeating Misaki Doi, Sorana Cîrstea, Monica Puig, and Elena Rybakina.
-However, she fell to an in form Jeļena Ostapenko in the final in straight sets.
+However, she fell to an in form Jeļena Ostapenko in the final, in straight sets.